tikv/website/content/docs/5.1/deploy/configure/security.md

 ---
 title: Security
-description: Keeping your TiKV deployment secure
+description: Keeping your TiKV secure
 menu:
     "5.1":
         parent: Configure TiKV
         weight: 5
 ---

-This page discusses how to use [Transport Layer Security](#transport-layer-security-tls) to encrypt connections between TiKV nodes.
+This section discusses how to use `Transport Layer Security (TLS)` to encrypt connections between TiKV nodes.

-## Transport Layer Security (TLS)
+## Transport Layer Security

 Transport Layer Security is an standard protocol for protecting networking communications from tampering or inspection.
 TiKV uses OpenSSL, an industry standard, to implement it's TLS encryption.